Analytical cell size distribution: lineage-population bias and parameter inference: Asymptotic distributions for stochastic partitioning

-\subsection{Deterministic growth}
+\subsubsection{Deterministic growth}

-We first consider the case of deterministic growth ($D=0$) for an arbitrary growth rate with power $\beta$, and follow the method proposed in \cite{cheng_scaling_1988} for fragmentation processes.
-We multiply \cref{eq_lin_full} by $x^{k-\beta+1}$ and integrate over $x$, to recast the PBE as a recursion relation on the moments of the distribution:
+We first consider the case of deterministic growth ($D=0$) with assumptions \crefrange{eq_pl_r_inf}{eq_cond_bet_gam_0} on the different rates, and follow the method proposed in \cite{cheng_scaling_1988} for fragmentation processes.
+We multiply the steady-state \cref{eq_lin_full} by $x^{k-\beta+1}$ and integrate over $x$, to recast the PBE as a recursion relation on the moments of the distribution:

 For simplicity we define $\rho=\alpha-\beta+1 > 0$, and $n$ such that $k=n\rho$, leading to

 Iterating this relation leads to the general term:

 We compute the numerator as